-3 BMP Panels, because negotiations can be highly deliberative or sensitive, will follow protocols adapted from the National Academy of Sciences procedures.
-The “Protocol for the Development, Review, and Approval of Loading and Effectiveness Estimates for Nutrient and Sediment Controls in the Chesapeake Bay Watershed Model” can be found here.

-In cases where a pre-existing external group serves a dual role as a CBP workgroup, these CBP workgroup governance guidelines may be modified, and should be determined through collaboration between the Workgroup, lead GIT(s), and MB, as appropriate.

 ACTION TEAMS

-Action Teams may be established by the PSC, MB or GITs as needed to meet very explicit and short-term needs or products.
-Generally, an Action Team is also appropriate for an issue that does not reside within the context of a particular GIT, or that requires special expertise and/or is subject to special time pressure such that existing GITs are not the best mechanism for addressing it.
+Action Teams may be established by the PSC or GTs as needed to meet very explicit and short-term needs or products.
+Generally, an Action Team is also appropriate for an issue that does not reside within the context of a particular GT, or that requires special expertise and/or is subject to special time pressure such that existing GTs are not the best mechanism for addressing it.

 Roles and Responsibilities: